Explore the Arts Scene in Gillette, WY

 The Bricks for Vets Committee gives residents the opportunity to honor area veterans for their service to the U.S. military.
 Bricks for Vets is an engraved walkway at Lasting Legacy Memorial Park that salutes local veterans who fought in any military conflict.
 The slogan for the memorial is “All Gave Some and Some Gave All” and features an area of remembrance and honor.
 For more information or a brick order form, see www.bricksforvets.com.

 Burlington Lake is formed by Gillette Dam on Stonepile Creek, a tributary of Donkey Creek in Campbell County.
-Construction of the reservoir was completed in 1908 and spans 145 acres, and is owned by the City of Gillette.
-Anglers will find a variety of fish including largemouth bass, bluegill and rainbow trout.
+Construction of the reservoir was completed in 1908 and spans 145 acres, and it is owned by the City of Gillette.
+Anglers will find fish including largemouth bass, bluegill and rainbow trout.
 Spinning, bait-casting and fly fishing are all encouraged.

 Check out more attractions in Gillette.